-Ascent: approximately seven to 10 hours, with few facilities until around the 7th and 8th stations
+Ascent: approximately eight to 9 hours, with few facilities until around the 7th and 8th stations

-Descent: approximately three to five hours, with large sandy sections called osunabashiri where you can run down in a very short period of time
+Descent: approximately four hours, with large sandy sections called Osunabashiri where you can run down in a very short period of time

-Seeing less than 10 percent of the climbers who take the most popular Yoshida route , the Gotemba trail makes an excellent choice for people wanting a more leisurely ascent without the crowds.
-The landscape looking up the mountain along the Gotemba trail is largely the same, with short, shrub-like greenery occasionally adding some color to what is essentially a mountainside of black volcanic sand.
+Seeing around 10 percent of the climbers who take the most popular Yoshida Trail , the Gotemba Trail makes an excellent choice for people wanting a more leisurely ascent without the crowds.
+The landscape looking up the mountain along the Gotemba Trail is largely the same, with short, shrub-like greenery occasionally adding some color to what is essentially a mountainside of black volcanic sand.
 Due to the wide open nature of the terrain, be careful to stay hydrated and protected from the sun.
 Sunscreen is your friend as you set out on this trail.

 Starting your trek

-Reach Gotemba 5th Station via bus from Gotemba Station.
-The trip costs 1,110 yen one way while the round-trip costs 1,540 yen.
+Reach Gotemba Trail 5th Station via bus from Gotemba Station.
+The trip costs 1,130 yen one way while the round-trip costs 1,570 yen.
 The trip takes about 40 minutes from station to station.
-The bus operates from 8:35 a.m. to 4:05 p.m. (roughly one bus every two hours) heading to Mt.
-Fuji and from 10:15 a.m. to 5:45 p.m. heading back to Gotemba Station.
+The bus operates from 7:35 a.m. to 3:50 p.m. (roughly one bus every two hours) heading to Mt.
+Fuji and from 9:15 a.m. to 5:45 p.m. heading back to Gotemba Station.
 Reservations are not required.